datdadev/Calculus1-Application/README.md

 ## Usage

+1. Clone the repository to your local machine.
+2. Run `pip install -r requirements.txt` to install the required packages listed in the [requirements.txt](https://github.com/datdadev/Calculus1-Application/blob/main/requirements.txt) file.

 Each code example is self-contained and can be run independently.
 Detailed instructions on how to execute and modify each code are provided within the respective files.